-Data is a complex term that can mean different things to different people; so when we talk about data, what do we mean?
+Data is a complex term that can mean different things to different people; so when we talk about government data, what do we mean?

 The Australian Government holds a wide range of data that has been provided by individuals, businesses, universities and more.
 Data can be information provided to the government when a member of the public has applied for a service or support.
 A lot of data held by government is not about people, such as data on weather patterns or freight movements, but it all contributes to making a better society for everyone.

 Data underpins, informs and influences everything we do.
 From weather forecasts or real-time fuel prices through an app, to the ‘like’ counts on our social media – often without realising it, we are interacting with data all the time.